robchendev/Guitardex_old/src/t/1-31/13-nail-attack-strum/nail-attack-strum.md

 By adding the strum to the technique, your fingers no longer bounce back and instead extend further.
 Your wrist can move up and down like you would in a normal strum too.

-This strum is very fast as you'll be performing the flicking motion of the nail attack as you strum downwards.
+This strum is very fast as you'll be doing the flicking motion of the nail attack as you strum downwards.
 Your arm can move up and down to assist with the strum.
 You only need to extend your fingers enough so that they strum all the intended strings.
-You should still hear the nail attack sound while performing this motion.
+You should still hear the nail attack sound while doing this motion.